 Security is one of the top priorities for almost all organizations.
 Any security breach can cause huge damage to the business, including loss of trust, reputation, or in the worst case, loss of the entire business.
 In this post, we will describe some of the security features of Codemagic CI/CD to give you a better understanding of how we ensure the security of your source code and sensitive information.

-At Nevercode, we take security very seriously and handle all customer data with utmost care.
+At Codemagic, we take security very seriously and handle all customer data with utmost care.
 Our infrastructure and software architecture have multiple layers of security mechanisms in place to ensure the security and integrity of your data.

 Each build runs in a separate environment where it boots a new virtual image.
 The build agents are not visible to public network due to firewalls.
-Only our internal virtual private network can be used to make connections from backend services to Macs.
+Only our internal virtual private network can be used to make connections from backend services to the build machines.

-When your app is hosted on GitHub, Bitbucket or GitLab, we use OAuth tokens to perform various other tasks too: list branches, set webhooks, get latest commit information, update commit/PR statuses, etc. The source code checked out during the build is deleted from the virtual machine after the build and never stored on Codemagic.
+When your app is hosted on GitHub, Bitbucket or GitLab, we use OAuth tokens or GitHub app token to perform various other tasks too: list branches, set webhooks, get latest commit information, update commit/PR statuses, etc. The source code checked out during the build is deleted from the virtual machine after the build and never stored on Codemagic.
 If you ask for our assistance with investigating a possible issue with your build, we can take a look at the build logs which are retained after the build, but only if you share your build link with us.

 Codemagic protects the integrity of your source code and doesn’t alter the code unless you have explicitly specified so in the build scripts.
 The only exceptions here are some platform-specific files that would have to be modified for successful building.
 For example, Codemagic modifies the project files for iOS to specify code signing settings during the build and injects a Gradle plugin to the Android component to gather build information and information about the artifacts to be generated.